-The invention of the Keurig machine has particularly effected the coffee business.
+The invention of the Keurig machine has particularly affected the coffee business.
 While this single-cup brewing system has been around for a while, it was mostly limited to use in offices until recent years.
-Now that many have the machine in their homes, grocery and convenient stores have caught on to this trend, featuring the single-portioned cups on their shelves.
+Now that many have the machine in their homes, grocery and convenience stores have caught on to this trend, featuring the single-portion cups on their shelves.

 But why have k-cups become so popular?

 My thoughts — well, for one, convenience, plain and simple.
 Americans love fast and convenient things.
 Another is the quality of the coffee, itself.
 Something about a single-cup-brew makes it taste better, I swear.
 It's fresh, it's just the right temperature and it's exclusively for you.

 Having my own Keurig, I must admit that it does taste pretty good.
 I don't use the machine all the time but after receiving a stockpile of cups as a gift, you better believe I was firing that thing up daily until they ran out.